 To serve, place a large plate over the pot and invert so that the potato portion is on top.

 This makes a lot of food and could probably feed more than 6 people if you had additional food on the table.
-It's a perfect one pot dish though and I know we will be making it regularly in our house.
+Iranian food is heavy on portion sizes so don’t shy away!
+It’s a perfect one-pot dish though and I know we will be making it regularly in our house.